Easy dairy-free queso

 - Salt – Sea salt, or whatever salt you have on hand works great.

 I love buying raw cashews in the bulk section of my grocery store.
 Most natural food stores have them, as well as Whole Foods.

 If you can’t find them near you, then you can order them in bulk online.
 Buying in bulk is the most cost effective.

-Serve on top of tortilla chips with your favorite toppings like black beans, guacamole, salsa, vegan sour cream and VOILA, you’ve got loaded and delicious vegan nachos.
+-Serve on top of tortilla chips with your favorite toppings like black beans, guacamole, salsa, vegan sour cream and VOILA, you’ve got loaded and delicious vegan nachos with incredible flavor.

 More creamy, vegan cheese recipes:

 - Loaded jackfruit vegan nachos